Quantifying the benefits of code hints for refactoring deprecated Java APIs

-In order to even understand the behaviour of the code to be refactored, one needs to know how to subclass the abstract classes, override methods, and to understand the behaviour of code written in other languages.
+Understanding the behavior of such code requires knowledge of how to subclass abstract classes, override methods appropriately, and understand the functionality of native code written in other languages.

-In this paper, we are interested in the automatic generation of refactorings for deprecated APIs (while we focus on the refactoring of deprecated methods, the same techniques can be applied to deprecated fields and classes).
-In particular, we are interested in investigating the benefits of Javadoc code hints when automating such a refactoring.
+Manual refactoring of deprecated APIs is a time-consuming and error-prone process. \emph{Therefore, in this paper, we investigate the automatic generation of refactorings for deprecated APIs.} While our primary emphasis is on refactoring deprecated methods, the same techniques can be extended to handle deprecated fields and classes.

+When deprecating a field, method, or class, the \lstinline[breaklines=true]{@Deprecated} Javadoc tag is used in the comment section to inform the developer of the reason for deprecation and, sometimes, what can be used in its place.
+We call such a suggestion a {\em code hint}.
+These hints are helpful for a human performing the refactoring.
+While they don’t offer a complete solution, they serve as valuable guidance, making the process more intuitive